Delaware.gov Logo

 Privacy

 In releasing this information, Delaware aims to provide information that can be helpful to local communities as they work to improve public health.
 However, the protection of the confidentiality of our citizens is of paramount importance.
-To that end, counts of less than 11 are not presented, and the rate is not calculated for counts of less than 20.
+To that end, counts of less than 11 are not presented.
 An outside expert has reviewed the platform to ensure it complies with the HIPAA privacy rule (45 CFR 164.§514(b)).